AliSoftware/Dip/README.md

 ```
 More infromation about circular dependencies you can find in a playground.

-### Auto-Injections
+### Auto-Injection

-Auto-injection lets your resolve all the dependencies of the instance (created manually or resolved by container) with just one call to `resolve`, also allowing a simpler sintax to register circular dependencies.
+Auto-injection lets your resolve all the dependencies of the instance (created manually or resolved by container) with just one call to `resolve`, also allowing a simpler syntax to register circular dependencies.

 ```swift
 protocol Server {